epsitec-sa/statedb/README.md

 # StateDb

-Little wrapper around lowdb, for async persitence of states.
+Little wrapper around lowdb, for persitence of states.

 ## Usage: